GWR 4300 Class

-The Great Western Railway (GWR) 4300 Class is a class of 2-6-0 (mogul) steam locomotives, designed by G.J.
-Churchward for mixed traffic duties.
-342 were built from 1911–1932.
+The GWR 4300 Class was a class of 2-6-0 steam locomotives, designed by George Jackson Churchward for the Great Western Railway for mixed traffic duties.
+A total of 342 were built between 1911 and 1932.

 Background

 In 1906 Churchward fitted a more powerful Standard No. 4 boiler to his successful 3100 Class 2-6-2T to create the GWR 3150 Class.
 These showed themselves to be successful locomotives but their weight and 2000 impgal water capacity meant that they tended to be restricted to suburban passenger traffic.
-Churchward was looking forward to the replacement of various of his predecessor’s 2-4-0 classes on secondary duties.
+Churchward was looking forward to the replacement of various of his predecessor's 2-4-0 classes on secondary duties.
 In 1911 he therefore designed a tender version of the 3150 class which would be suitable for a wide range of intermediate duties.

 Design

 The class was ‘a total synthesis of standard parts, using the outside cylinders of the Saint, the wheels of ‘31XX’ 2-6-2 tank and the No. 4 boiler, in its superheated form.’
 No prototype was required as the fundamental design had proved itself.